duolu/pyrotation/README.md

 ![rotation matrix annotation.](figures/rotation_matrix_annotated.png)                <img src="https://github.com/duolu/pyrotation/blob/master/figures/rotation_matrix.gif" width="350">

-Explanations:
+**Explanations**:

 1. To construct a rotation matrix, three orthonormal basis vectors of the rotated reference frame are needed.
 However, since these three basis vectors are orthonormal, once two vectors are given (or one plane and a vector on the plane are given), the three basis vectors and the rotation matrix can be uniquely determined.
-This demo provides three modes:
+This demo provides three modes as follows, and the current mode can be changed using the two buttons with "<-" and "->" arrows.

 	1. "ux-uy", where the "ux" vector is the x-axis of the rotated reference frame, and "ux" and "uy" vectors together defines the XOY plane of the rotated reference frame.
 This plane is shown as a dashed circle.
 In this mode, "ux" is shown as a solid red line (i.e., the x-axis after rotation), and "uy" is shown as a dashed green line.